Steinberg groups as amalgams: Introduction

 \begin{corollary}[Curtis-Tits presentation for pre-Steinberg groups] Let $A$ be a generalized Cartan matrix and $R$ a commutative ring.
 Consider the groups $\PSt_B(R)$ and the obvious maps between them, as $B$ varies over the $1\times1$ and $2\times2$ submatrices of $A$ coming from singletons and pairs of nodes of the Dynkin diagram.
 The direct limit of this family of groups equals $\PSt_A(R)$. \end{corollary}

 In any of the cases in theorem~\ref{thm-examples-of-PSt-to-St-being-an-isomorphism}, we may replace $\PSt_A$ by $\St_A$ everywhere in corollary~\ref{cor-pre-Steinberg-as-direct-limit}, yielding a Curtis-Tits style presentation for $\St_A$.
-This is the source of our title {\it Steinberg groups as amalgams}, and is new even in the classical case that the root system is finite.
-It is surprising that such a natural property of the Steinberg groups remained unknown.
+This is the source of our title {\it Steinberg groups as amalgams}.
+We learned after writing this paper that Dennis and Stein \cite[Theorem B]{Dennis-Stein-injective-stability} announced corollary~\ref{cor-pre-Steinberg-as-direct-limit} for finite root systems.
+They did not publish a proof, and from their announcement it appears that their approach was not via our theorem~\ref{thm-definition-of-PSt-as-presentation}.

 In the $A_1$, $A_2$, $B_2$ and $G_2$ cases we write out our presentation of $\PSt_A(R)=\St_A(R)$ explicitly in section~\ref{sec-examples}.
 We do this to make our results as accessible as possible, and to show in section~\ref{sec-diagram-automorphisms} that our presentation makes manifest the exceptional diagram automorphisms in characteristics $2$ and~$3$.
 Namely, the arrow-reversing diagram automorphism of the $B_2$ or $G_2$ Dynkin diagram yields a self-homomorphism of the corresponding Steinberg group if the coefficient ring~$R$ has characteristic $2$ or~$3$ respectively.
 If $R$ is a perfect field then this self-homomorphism is the famous outer automorphism that leads to the Suzuki and (small) Ree groups.